perladvent/perldotcom/content/article/_pub_2012_10_newcomer-experience-in-the-perl-community-survey.md

-This study tries to identify the important aspects of one's newcomer experience in Perl that have a positive influence in generating "good" contributorsâ"good" in terms of being good citizens for the Perl community.
+This study tries to identify the important aspects of one's newcomer experience in Perl that have a positive influence in generating "good" contributors—"good" in terms of being good citizens for the Perl community.

 How is it going to help Perl?